 Louis Vuitton changed the date code system in the mid-Eighties to include letters that indicate the factory location of manufacturing.
 In early 1980s date codes, the first two numbers indicate the year, and the last one or two numbers indicate the month of manufacturing.

 * The “874 SL” date code above indicates the bag was made in April of 1987 in France.

 Early 1990 to 2006 Date Codes: Two Letters with Four Digits

-In 2007, Louis Vuitton changed the four digit numbering system.
-Instead of indicating the month an item was manufactured, the first and third numbers now represent the week.
-The second and fourth numbers still represent the year.
-The letters continued to represent the specific factory where the item was manufactured. * The AH2105 date code above shows that the bag was made in France in the 20th week of 2015.
-The 20th week was in May that year.
+In 2007, Louis Vuitton changed the four-digit numbering system format.
+Instead of indicating the month an item was manufactured, the first and third numbers now represent the week and the second and fourth numbers still represent the year.
+The letters continue to represent the specific factory where an item was manufactured.
+An exception for this rule is sunglasses.
+Sunglasses can have date codes with one letter and four digits, slightly different than any other date code format.

 Louis Vuitton Date Code Factory Chart

 Below, we included an easy-to-read chart with Louis Vuitton factory codes.

 *If an item has been re-lined, Louis Vuitton issues a new date code with the factory location code of “DK”.
 Keep in mind, the re-lined date code factory location may conflict with the “made in” stamping on the outside of the bag (if applicable).
 For example, if a bag has been re-lined, the interior may say “Made in France,” but the exterior stamping may still say “Made in USA”, matching the country of its original origin.

 There are several companies that do offer authentication services.
 Mypoupette, CarolDiva, and Authenticate4U are all reputable authentication companies who would be happy to review your item for a small fee. ***